InSiGHT specs 2.0.0

 This track hub displays variant interpretation data from the International Society for Gastrointestinal Hereditary Tumours (InSiGHT) Variant Curation Expert Panel (VCEP) for Lynch syndrome genes: MLH1, MSH2, MSH6, and PMS2.

-The hub contains six complementary tracks that assist with variant classification according to the InSiGHT VCEP specifications:
+The hub contains eight complementary tracks that assist with variant classification according to the InSiGHT VCEP specifications:

 Description